-Citizens of the United States shall not be denied, nor be given preferences, for services or employment offered by the Government on account of race, color, national origin, sex, religion, sexual orientation, or Political Party affiliation.
+Citizens of the United States shall not be denied or given preferences for any services or employment offered by the Government on account of race, color, national origin, sex, religion, sexual orientation, or Political Party affiliation.
 Any person receiving payment for services or assistance from the Government must comply with this Section.
 If evaluations of the qualifications for employment or contracting of services do not disclose identity characteristics of an applicant, then that creates a Safe Harbor protection against any claims of discrimination.

 In the past, Communist Party membership could be grounds for denial of employment by the government.
 This would make Affirmative Action programs illegal.
 If anonymous evaluation of test scores for job applicants is utilized, then the Safe Harbor clause provides protection against disparate impact claims for discrimination.
-There is no longer a presumption of discrimination due to disparate impact as long as you follow the Safe Harbor guidelines.